 Háifoss isn’t part of the Golden Circle, but it’s somewhat nearby.
 It also was one of my favorite waterfalls in all of Iceland.

-Getting there is a fairly lengthy detour down some rough roads, but it was nothing my subcompact rental car couldn’t handle.
-Just be prepared for a bumpy ride and take special care over the rocks that make a sort of stair formation partway through the drive, as you don’t want to rip off your oil pan!
+Getting there is a fairly lengthy detour down some rough roads.
+Be prepared for a bumpy ride and take special care over the rocks that make a sort of stair formation partway through the drive, as you don’t want to rip off your oil pan!

-Our car was the only non-4×4 car in the parking lot, but we made it without any issues.
-That being said, you’ll definitely feel better navigating this 7-day Iceland itinerary in a 4×4, so rent responsibly.
+Though some people have made it to Háifoss in a small car, you’ll definitely feel better navigating this 7-day Iceland itinerary in a 4×4, so rent responsibly.

 Can you visit Háifoss with a small car if you have to though?
-Absolutely.
-Get everything you need to know about visiting Háifoss waterfall without a 4×4 here!
+Get everything you need to know about visiting Háifoss waterfall without a 4×4 here.

 Háifoss is the third largest waterfall in Iceland and is actually two waterfalls for the price of one.
 (Even though the price is actually free.)
 The second waterfall is known as Granni.
 The river and canyon at the bottom of the falls create a beautiful vista.
 The desire to hike down there to see the falls up close is one of the things that makes me want to return to Iceland the most.